taliaarias/cv-exercise/readme.md

 #I couldn´t use var() either because Edge doesn´t support that.

 #I wasn´t able to center the content of figcaption with flexbox.

+#In E11 it overlaps both academic pictures.
+I couldn´t fixed the bug.